sroeschus/sroeschus.github.io/content/posts/bdi/index.md

 Network block devices ([nbd](https://en.wikipedia.org/wiki/Network_block_device)) are often used to provide remote block storage.
 It is convenient to then create a filesystem on top of the nbd device.
 For this article the BTRFS filesystem is used.
-This choice has implications how the backing device info gets allocated and is explained later.
+This choice has implications on how the backing device info gets allocated and is explained later.

 During testing the following problems have been identified: